Steiner-254/aws-reStart/Week 4/Day4.md

 ## Cryptography
 - `Cryptography` is the discipline that embodies the principles and techniques for providing data security, including confidentiality and data integrity.
 - `Encryption` is the process of using a code, called a cipher, to turn readable data into unreadable data for another party.
 The cipher contains both algorithms to encrypt and to decrypt the data.
+- A `key` is a series of numbers and letters that the algorithm uses to encrypt and decrypt data.
+Only the owners of the keys can encrypt and decrypt data.